 No. Genetic dominance determines our brain’s operating system, and from our brain’s operating system we acquire the characteristics that we associate with gender.
 I see no scientific evidence that we can change the dominance that genetic forces establish.
 Likewise, I see no compelling antidotal evidence that suggests we can change.

 What can you tell us about the diversity we see in the gay community, among gay males, for example?

-I am convinced we all have two genders (as a result of brain input and output being independent variables), but when both genders are the same, it’s like having one gender, and as a result, this characteristic has long gone undiscovered.
-The same diversity that we see in the gay community also exists in the straight community for the same reason.
-Whether you are an effeminate straight male or an effeminate gay male, it appears to be the result of having two genders.
+Since information input to the brain is independent of information output, the two processes are independently variable.
+As a consequence of this situation, I am convinced we all have two genders, although when both genders are the same, it’s like having one gender, and goes unnoticed.
+As a result, the possibility of having two genders has long gone undiscovered.
+The same diversity that we see in the gay community also exists in the straight community, and for the same reason.
+Whether someone is an effeminate straight male or an effeminate gay male, their situation appears to be the result of having two genders that are different.
 The input of information to the brain establishes the gender that determines the body type (sex) that we are attracted to (male or female).
-Brain output then creates an external response, and it too depends on which genetically determined operating system is controlling the flow of information.
-So if a male’s genetically determined output is guided by an operating system that is feminine, regardless of whether he is straight or gay, he is going to exhibit some degree of feminine tendency—though such tendencies can vary greatly in strength, so he might be strongly feminine, or his femininity might be so subdued that it is difficult to observe.
+Brain output then creates an external response, and it too depends on which genetically-determined operating system is controlling the flow of information.
+So if a male’s genetically-determined output is guided by an operating system that is feminine, regardless of whether he is straight or gay, he is going to exhibit some degree of feminine tendency—though such tendencies can vary greatly in strength, and as a result he might be strongly feminine, or his femininity might be so subdued that it is difficult to observe.

 James Olson Interviews & Press

 FOR PREVIOUS BOOK THE WHOLE BRAIN PATH TO PEACE